- Now Novel Process

 Your first port of call would be to check through this “FAQ” to see if your query is one of the frequently asked variety.
 Otherwise drop us a mail on help at nownovel dot com and we’ll get back to you as soon as possible.

-What email are you sending me?
+What emails are you sending me?

-There are four emails that you’ll get:
+There are three kinds of emails that you’ll get:

-- Exclusive giveaways and limited offers
+- Exclusive giveaways and limited offers (see above if you believe you are receiving these in error)

 What is the dashboard?